 Best US Open Bets You Can Make

 - Cut Specials: Sportsbooks will give odds on any or all of three players to advance to the weekend.
 If each player qualifies your bet hits.
-Some sportsbook will even provide a bet-and-get that gives playable funds to new users who opt in and bet a certain amount on any of three players to finish above the cutline.
+Some sportsbooks will even provide a bet-and-get that gives playable funds to new users who opt in and bet a certain amount on any of three players to finish above the cutline.

 - Finishing Positions: Do you want to root for Scottie Scheffler to play well but aren’t sure he can win?
-Bet on him, or any of the other players you prefer, to finish among the top-10 or top-20 with plus-money odds that aren’t as long as betting to win.
+Bet on him, or any of the other players you prefer, to finish among the top-10 or top-20 with plus-money odds that aren’t as long as betting them to win.

 - Multiple Players to Win: Suppose you want to cash in on the tournament winner.
 Make sure to wager on a few players to win since if any of them do you’ll more than make up the amount lost on the others.

 Because strange things can happen, especially at the US Open, I can completely understand wanting to assess the tournament landscape before wagering.
 That’s why Live betting, or in-game wagering, is crucial, especially at golf events that go on for four days.

 Live betting is a smart way to get better odds, either longer or shorter, on an event than at the outset.
 But make sure to bet quickly as those odds change fast.

 The US Open attracts golf bettors from around the country.
 If you’re interested in getting out from behind the ropes and into the action here are some offers to be aware of.

 No-deposit bonuses are basically free money sportsbooks offer just for signing up.
 They are typically reserved for the online casino space, but online sportsbooks have been known to throw a small amount of funds (usually between $5-$20) to users just for signing up.